svaksha/diversity-index/ConfEventsGrants.md

 - [Grace Hopper Celebration (GHC), USA](http://gracehopper.org/) offers the following grants:
    - The [salesforce scholarship](http://gracehopper.salesforceux.com) is for students who are currently *residents of USA only*.
 Some tips for GHC registration: *1.* Post-docs can register under student pricing. *2.* If your employer isn't funding your trip to GHC/conference ticket you can register as a "Transition" attendee.
    - CEWiT offers scholarships *for Bloomington students* to attend [Grace Hopper Celebration of Women in Computing](http://cewit.indiana.edu/news/ghc-scholarship.shtml).
+- [Strange Loop](https://thestrangeloop.com/attendees/diversity-scholarships)’s scholarship program provides support to women, people of color, and people with disabilities who may not otherwise have the opportunity to attend Strange Loop for financial reasons.